RicardoLunaG/FETA/README.md

 # Few-Task Meta Learning.

 This repository contains the code used for task selectin for "Few-Task Meta Learning".
 The script shown is a generic template to work for any domain defined following the standard Open AI gym template.
-For training the individual tasks and the meta-RL agents and testing the agents [garage](https://github.com/rlworkgroup/garage) was used.
+For training the individual tasks and the meta-RL agents, as well as testing the agents [garage](https://github.com/rlworkgroup/garage) was used.

 ### Dependencies
 Our code requires: